-Anxiety in dogs is a common yet often overlooked issue that can lead to countless challenges for pet owners.
-As our loyal companions, dogs experience emotions just like we do, and anxiety can manifest through a huge range of mannerisms.
+Anxiety in dogs, especially prevalent in the most anxious dog breeds, is a common yet frequently disregarded issue, posing countless challenges for pet owners.
+Dogs, being our loyal companions, experience emotions akin to ours, and anxiety can appear through a wide array of mannerisms.

 These odd behaviors not only affect the quality of life for our furry friends but also create difficulties for their owners as they try to navigate the complexities of managing an anxious dog.
 Because certain dog breeds are more prone to anxiety than others, understanding specific breeds and tendencies is crucial for both soon-to-be and current dog owners.